Certifications / Open Source

 What is a Package Format?

 Packages are created to work with a particular package manager.
 This is the software that the sysadmins use to unpack the Linux software and prepare it for installation and operation.
-All package managers perform similar basic functions, but each has their own user interface and internal workings.
-Some Linux vendors and distributions such as Red Hat and Debian have created their own package managers and package formats.
+All package managers perform similar basic functions, but each has its own user interface and internal workings.
+Some Linux vendors and distributions, such as Red Hat and Debian, have created their own package managers and package formats.

 Packaging Formats Covered by CompTIA Linux+ Certification